-It is proposed that the Council signs the Armed Forces Covenant and commits to acknowledge, support and understand the needs of those, and their families, who are serving or have served in the armed forces.
+It was proposed that the Council signed the Armed Forces Covenant and committed to acknowledge, support and understand the needs of those, and their families, who were serving or had served in the Armed Forces.

-Members are also advised that Danny Kinahan, the first Veterans Commissioner for Northern Ireland, was appointed to the role by the Secretary of State for Northern Ireland in 2020.
+Members were also advised that Danny Kinahan, the first Veterans Commissioner for Northern Ireland, was appointed to the role by the Secretary of State for Northern Ireland in 2020.

-The NI Veterans Commissioner's office provides a voice for NI Veterans.
-It is proposed to invite the Veterans Commissioner to a future meeting of the Committee to make a presentation outlining his role and that of his office.
+The NI Veterans Commissioner's office provided a voice for NI Veterans.
+It was proposed to invite the Veterans Commissioner to a future meeting of the Committee to make a presentation outlining his role and that of his office.